jorgehatccrma/TweetDreams/README.md

 4) Run it
 ---------
-To run *TweetDreams*, use the `startDreaming.py` script from the root folder:
+To run *TweetDreams*, run the `startDreaming.py` script from the root folder:

 	> python startDreaming.py -l '#YourHashTag' -j 192.168.1.2